 At the end of the Pipiwai Trail is Waimoku Falls.
 Before you get to that, you will see Makahiku Falls first.
 Makahiku Falls has a 185-foot drop and is approximately half a mile away from the beginning of the trail.
 While there are stairs in several locations along the way, most of the path is unpaved and rocky, though wooden boardwalks have been installed to make hiking easier.
 Nevertheless, the falls—both the Mahahiku and the Waimoku—are worth seeing.
 Swimming in the basin underneath the falls is not allowed either as the falling water may have rocks and debris.

 With a stunning drop of about 400 feet, Waimoku Falls is one of Maui’s tallest waterfalls.
 Located at the head of Ohe’o Gulch, the falls spill over sheer lava rocks, heading straight into a pool surrounded by boulders.
 From afar, the vista is dramatic, breathtaking, and one you will not easily forget.
-With its towering height against the backdrop of a stunning landscape of verdant green, these falls promise a one-of-a-kind experience every traveler must see when they visit Maui.
+With their towering height against the backdrop of a stunning landscape of verdant green, these falls promise a one-of-a-kind experience every traveler must see when they visit Maui.

 Waimoku Falls is the final destination at the end of the Pipiwai Trail above the Seven Sacred Pools.
 The trail passes Makahiku Falls and some surrounding bamboo forests before ending at Waimoku.
 If you stop for a while, you will be able to hear the unique sound of the wind blowing through the bamboo canes.
 While it may be tempting to plunge into the water after your climb, it can be dangerous as the small pool beneath the falls is shallow.
 There is also the danger of falling rocks and debris in the falls.